pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/DMA2D/DMA2D_MemToMemWithPFC/readme.txt

 @par Example Description

-  This example provides a description of how to configure DMA2D peripheral for transfer in Memory_to_Memory with pixel format conversion transfer mode.
+  This example provides a description of how to configure DMA2D peripheral for transfer in Memory-to-memory with Pixel Format Conversion (PFC) Mode.

   At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.